NathanHealea/windows-drupal-development/README.md

 # Repo Branches

 ```
-├── main              # Minimal project files that can be applied to each drupal stack
+├── main              # Minimal project files that can be applied to each drupal stack - not development ready
 │   ├── v10           # Drupal 10 development stack - ready for development
 │   │   ├── dev       # Drupal 10 stack development
 │